Tennis Reborn in Monaco, curated by The Art Trotter

 May 15, 2025What happens when sport, sustainability, and contemporary art intersect in unexpected and poetic ways?

 If you follow my work, you may have already seen glimpses of this project on Instagram.
-If you're discovering me for the first time: welcome.
-What you’re about to explore is a curated journey into a world where art meets sport, memory, and material transformation.
+If you're discovering The Art Trotter for the first time: welcome!
+Let's explore the world where art meets sport, childhood memories and surprising material transformation!

 I first encountered Amova at the Venice Biennale, and was immediately struck by her unique visual language and ability to merge tennis-inspired iconography with deeply personal and conceptual inquiry.
-Her work presents a bold reinterpretation of the readymade – breathing new life into used tennis balls and reimagining them as elements of formal and emotional expression.
+Her work presents a curious reinterpretation of the readymade – breathing new life into used tennis balls and reimagining them as elements of visual and emotional expression.

-These questions form the conceptual foundation of Amova’s practice.
-Her paintings invite us to rethink the afterlife of everyday materials – to consider what we overlook, and what can be reactivated through artistic process.
+These questions form the foundation of Amova’s practice.
+Her paintings invite us to rethink the afterlife of everyday materials and draw our attention to consumer culture and environment.

 Series Highlights: From Rhythm to Cosmos

-Her debut series, SET 30:30, features 30x30 cm canvases that pulse with rhythmic energy and chromatic intensity – a direct nod to the tempo of the game and its scoring system.
-These compact, energetic compositions have become her most in-demand works to date.
+Her debut series, SET 30:30, features compact 30x30 cm canvases that pulse with rhythmic energy and vibrant colours – a direct nod to the tempo of the game and its scoring system.

-In Tennis Blooming, Amova opens the tennis balls and transforms them into abstract floral forms – cosmic, blooming shapes inspired by stars and natural geometry.
-The effect is both lyrical and precise: a conversation between physical residue and the metaphysical.
+In Tennis Blooming, Amova transforms the tennis balls into abstract floral forms – blooming shapes inspired by stars and cosmos.

-Because tennis is also deeply social, Amova includes others in her process.
+Because tennis is also a deeply social sport, Amova includes others in her process.
 She invites professional tennis players to sign used balls, which she then integrates directly into her compositions.
-These signed works create a layered narrative of performance, presence, and personal memory.

-A striking example is Monaco Inspired, a work tinted in the terracotta hues of the Rolex Monte-Carlo Masters courts – and signed by 2023 champion Andrey Rublev.
-The piece embodies the confluence of place, performance, and personal trace – themes that resonate across her practice.
+One such striking example is Monaco Inspired – a work tinted in the terracotta hues of the courts of the Monte-Carlo Country Club that hosts the annual Rolex Monte-Carlo Tennis Masters.
+The centerpoint of the work adorned with a tennis ball in its original colour autographed by the tournament's 2024 winner Andrey Rublev.
+The piece embodies the confluence of place, performance, and personal trace – themes that resonate across the Amova's practice.

 Amova’s Market Trajectory and Artistic Value

-👉 View available works, a video message from the artist, and the full exhibition catalogue here:
+👉 View available works, the artist's video message, and the full exhibition catalogue here:

 https://www.thearttrotter.com/amova